janek26/kernel-7579-plugins/actions/recovery/README.md

 ### Security Period Tests

 - `testSetSecurityPeriod`: Verifies that the security period can be updated
-- `testCannotSetZeroSecurityPeriod`: Ensures the security period cannot be set to zero
+- `testCannotSetBelowMinSecurityPeriod`: Ensures the security period cannot be set below the minimum
+- `testCanSetMinSecurityPeriod`: Verifies that the security period can be set to the minimum value

 ### Owner Escape Tests